 Since this tofu isn’t deep fried, it’s definitely still healthy.
 You only need a small amount of oil to coat the pan so it doesn’t stick.

 This simple recipe is ready in about 30 minutes and paired with rice noodles, veggies and my popular Thai peanut sauce.
+If you love this recipe, try my orange tofu or one of my favorite buddha bowls next!

 How to make pan fried tofu